KlausSchaefers/figma-contentful-blog/README.md

 ## How does it work

-- The blog was designed in Figma and extended with The Figma-Low-Code plugin to wire certain the text elements to the blog data.
+- The blog was designed in Figma and extended with [Figma-Low-Code plugin](https://www.figma.com/community/plugin/858477504263032980/Figma-Low-Code) to wire text elements to the blog data.
 - The design is loaded through the Figma API and rendered by the <luisa> component.
 - The blog entries are loaded from Contentful.com
 - In the Home.vue, the Contentful data is mapped to the viewModel that is passed into the <luisa> component.